-- cGENIE is a model.
+- (cGENIE.)muffin is a model.
 Models ARE NOT the 'real World'.
-(Don't get confused!) - The very low resolution (for a 3-D ocean circulation model) of cGENIE limits its applicability for very short time-scale problems because the simplified atmospheric component does not simulate winds and there is no atmospheric dynamics or inter-annual variability. - cGENIE is best thought of as a 'discovery and exploring' tool for learning how the Earth system (might) work rather than as a detailed 'simulation' tool. - Have fun (or at least try).
+(Don't get confused!) - The low resolution (for a 3-D ocean circulation model) of the muffin model limits its applicability for very short time-scale problems.
+In configurations not incorporating the PLASIM atmospheric model, there is no atmospheric dynamics or inter-annual variability in the ocean-atmosphere coupled system. - muffin is best thought of as a 'discovery and exploring' tool for learning how the Earth system (might) work rather than necessarily as a detailed 'simulation' tool. - It is possible to have fun.
+(Once the installation pain is over ...)